marcusschweizer/squaredle_solver/README.md

 The script will recursively run through all word combinations to find all the possible words on the board

-# issues
-- It does not use the same dictionary as Squardle, i understand Squaredle uses scrabble dictionary or mariam webster?

 # todo
 - use same dictionary as squaredle
 - divide core words from "bonus" words